[REVEALED] Islands That Start With U

 Part of the Zadar archipelago in the Adriatic Sea, Ugljan is a Croatian island that captivates visitors with its authentic charm and Mediterranean beauty.
 Olive groves, vineyards, and quaint fishing villages dot the landscape, creating a tranquil atmosphere.
 Ugljan is also known for its numerous hiking and cycling trails, allowing travelers to explore the island’s hidden coves, ancient ruins, and panoramic viewpoints.
 The picturesque town of Preko is a popular starting point for exploring Ugljan.

-See also [REVEALED] Anime Character That Start With N
+See also [REVEALED] Islands That Start With E

 5. Ua Pou, Marquesas Islands, French Polynesia